 The course is assessed through a variety of tasks that include Investigation, Source Analysis, Essay, Short Answer and Examination.

-Students require at least a C grade in Year 10 Humanities and Social Sciences.
+Students require a high C grade or above in Year 10 Standard Humanities and Social Sciences or C grade or above in Year 10 STRIVE Humanities and Social Sciences.